 - An Adventure Pass is required to park in the lots.
 The lots fill up quickly on the weekends, so plan to arrive early.
 We arrived at 6:20 am and there were only a few spots left.
 Parking is allowed on portions of the road leading up, but be sure to park within the white line, and do not block the flow of traffic.

 - Dogs are permitted if they are on leash.
-If you take the blacktop trail down from the parking lot, be aware that it is not shaded and can get dangerously hot depending on outside temperatures.
+As mentioned in previous posts, if you take the blacktop trail down from the parking lot, be aware that it is not shaded and can get dangerously hot depending on outside temperatures.
 There have been dogs who have been seriously injured and one even died as a result of burned paws and heat exhaustion.

 - There is no trash service at the campgrounds, so be sure to leave no trace and pack it in and pack it out.